 Write yourself a list to help prompt you of all the times you have had successful performances.
 Think about times where you’ve had meaningful engagement with your audience, great chemistry onstage, electric moments where the words simply jump off the page, kind audience responses, great feedback, difficult parts of songs/dances/roles that you’ve been able to nail, skills that you’ve tried and mastered.

-Remind yourself of all of the hundreds of hours you have put into learning and exploring your art form, the training, the practice sessions, time spent analysing character, physicality, voice, movement, story.
+Remind yourself of all of the hundreds of hours you have put into learning and exploring your art form, the training, the practise sessions, time spent analysing character, physicality, voice, movement, story.
 Remind yourself of why you perform, what you love about it and why you keep going.

 Keeping your positive prior experiences front of mind helps channel your nervous energy in a positive way and enhance your performance, rather than overwhelm you with anxiety.
 You know how to do this.
 You have these skills.
 A great tip is to write out these things in advance, and read over them before a performance, as it can be hard to remember all of your wonderful achievements, learnings and accomplishments when emotions are running high.

 Routines are important when we’re trying to establish a pattern of behaviour.
 Whether conscious or unconscious, you would likely have had some routines when performing regularly.
 How much sleep were you getting?
 How often were you rehearsing?
 What kinds of foods were you eating?
 These may have changed during COVID-19, and may need to be adjusted as you re-enter the routine of performing.